BROOKELAB/Clones_RNA-seq/README.md

 ## Preliminary processing
 Raw reads were demultiplexed using bclfastq v2.20 Conversion Software (Illumina).
 The reads were then processed further using the following:
 1. Alignment using STAR (v2.7.6a)
-   - Input: read1 and read2
+   - Input: .fastq files for read1 and read2
    - Output: files for alignment, splice junctions, and per-gene counts (Log.final.out, SJ.out.tab, ReadsPerGene.out.tab)
    - Script: star_align.bash